JuanAI/kafka-poc/README.md

 - [x] Kafka with and withouth zookeeper
 - [x] Kafka single & multiple brokers
 - [x] Add consumer & producer in docker compose and enable communication
+- [ ] Add redis database for multiple producers & one consumer & one broker
+- [ ] Add frontend from consumer for displaying last ticks from brokers
-- [ ] Add Prometheus & Grafana for monitoring
+- [ ] Add Prometheus & Grafana for monitoring kafka
 - [ ] Add dependabot
 - [ ] Include docker Swam, and learn how to use it
 - [ ] Deploy infrastructure in AWS using TF ->  EC2 Spot Instances
-- [ ] Use mechanism for spotting termination warning
+- [ ] Use mechanism for spotting EC2 Spot instance termination warning
+- [ ] Use faster consumers in rust code

 TODO IRRELEVANT: